Bavon101/gemographymobiletest/README.md

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference. -->

+## Build using flutter
+I worked on the test using flutter, Meaning it will run on both platforms (Android/IOS)